Kamil Amirul

-Kamil Jaser Rendon Amirul (born 6 February 2004) is a Filipino professional footballer who plays as a defender for Dynamic Herb Cebu of the Philippines Football League and the Philippine national under-23 team.
+Kamil Jaser Rendon Amirul (born 6 February 2004) is a professional footballer who plays as a defender for Malaysia Super League club Penang and the Philippines under-23 national team.

 Club career

-Azkals Development Team
+Azkals Development Club

-In March 2022, Amirul signed for the Azkals Development Team in preparation for the 2022 Copa Paulino Alcantara.
+In March 2022, Amirul signed for the Azkals Development Club in preparation for the 2022 Copa Paulino Alcantara.
 He stayed with the club for the 2022–23 Philippines Football League, though in March 2023 the club suddenly withdrew from the PFL, leaving him clubless.

 Dynamic Herb Cebu

 PFL giants Dynamic Herb Cebu signed Amirul for the 2024 Philippines Football League season, with Amirul having previously been playing for their U19 team.

+Penang

+On 9 January 2026, Amirul signed for Malaysia Super League club Penang for the 2025–26 Malaysia Super League season on a free transfer from Dynamic Herb Cebu.

 International career

 Philippines U16

 In July 2019, Amirul received his first call up to the Philippine U16 team for the 2019 AFF U15 Championship.

 Philippines U19

 Amirul was called up again to the Philippine U19 National Team for the 2022 AFF U19 Championship.
 He would represent the team again in the AFC U20 Asian Cup qualifiers, where he would score his first two international goals, the first in a narrow 2–3 loss to Thailand, with his second giving the team a 1–0 over Afghanistan.